-To Steven Dawson Exhibit 20; (JA 00701) CMSF page 66, Ayersman CD.
-SA 139 while Harris was still at the Wratchford home.
-JA 1091; SA 137.20 Rather than beginning his investigation independently with required unbiased integrity of a public officer, Ayersman's first impression was poisoned by his association with Harris and Erie.
-George Harms was clearly aware of the contacts between Ayersman and Harris before Ayersman was assigned the fire investigation for the Wratchford fire.
-George Harms was a past employee of Harris and FSI from 2010-2013.
+15 Rather than beginning his investigation independently with required unbiased integrity of a public officer, Ayersman's first impression was poisoned by his association with Harris and Erie.
+George Harms was clearly aware of the contacts between Ayersman and Harris before Ayersman was assigned the fire investigation for the Wratchford fire and George Harms, as a previous employee of Harris and FSI, was fully aware of the relationship of Harris and Ayersman.